 Anna Kulidjian.
 He's back to normal activity and walking 6.5 miles a day.

-The Center for Joint Care at UC San Diego Health is a comprehensive medical center offering total and partial knee replacement (also called arthroplasty) and the extensive rehab therapy you need to get moving again.
-Our team handles complex joint degeneration cases, including the most joint revisions annually in the region to correct failed joint replacements performed at other medical centers.
+UC San Diego Health offers advanced surgical care for individuals who need a total or partial knee replacement (also called knee arthroplasty).
+Our specialists are experts at complex joint degeneration issues and perform the most joint revisions annually in the region to correct failed joint replacements performed at other medical centers.

 We make sure your knee replacement is customized to fit your joints and bones.
 That customization — using the latest in imaging technology, three-dimensional modeling and surgical guides, and proven components — means better balance and alignment.
 Patient-specific implants and instrumentation are designed to fit each patient based on his or her own anatomy.

-Our muscle-sparing surgical techniques get you back on your feet faster with minimal impact to surrounding muscles and soft tissues.
-We also understand the importance of pain management and post-surgical rehab in your recovery.
-We begin rehab shortly after surgery and integrate home-based physical therapy with highly trained therapists into your replacement plan.
+Our muscle-sparing surgical techniques help to speed recovery by reducing impact to surrounding muscles and soft tissues.
+We also understand the importance of pain management and post-surgical rehab to success.
+We begin rehab shortly after surgery and integrate home-based physical therapy with highly trained therapists into each person's care plan.
 Read about our

 orthopedic rehab program.